alanmcilwaine/welly-transport/UsabilityResults/usabilityTestResults.md

 Classification: Moderate.

-## Make favourites area more visible to the user
+## Make favourites area more visible to the user (#29)
-Description:

-Students:

-Classification: Low

-## Add text or better iconography to differentiate between service types in timetables menu
-Description:
+Description: In usability testing, we found subjects who overlooked the favourite star during testing due to low contrast.
+To fix this issue, the group member must:

-Students:
+Students: Caleb

-Classification: Moderate
+Classification: Minor

-## Allow Typing input for Search Menus
+## Allow Typing input for Search Menus (#26)
-Description:

-Students:
+Description: In usability testing, there were many subjects who tried to insert text in the prototype in to the search menu.
+This wasn't implemented in the prototype due to limitations in Figma.

+Students: No exact student noted, but we found many tried to do this in the session.

 Classification: Severe